logan-graves/shc-internships/README.md

 Create a place where students at SHCP can look to find internship opportunities, without the hassle of searching, reading, and hoping that you found the right one, and without the often-necessary requirement of family connections.

 ## Branches
-The `main` branch is for the basic html/css.
-I am waiting to merge my commits to the other branches (that add JS and more CSS functionality and actually make the site work) until things look like they are working.
+The `main` branch is for the basic html and styling CSS.
+The `development` branch is for in-progress changes; it doesn't work yet, so I'm waiting to merge the branches.